zephyrproject-rtos/zephyr/doc/services/llext/index.rst

 .. note::

    The LLEXT subsystem requires architecture-specific support.
-It is currently available only on ARM, ARM64 and Xtensa cores.
+It is currently available only on RISC-V, ARM, ARM64 and Xtensa cores.